Understanding CJIS Identification and Authentication

 6. Shall not be transmitted outside the secure location

-7. Shall not be displayed during the time of entry or after entry
+7. Shall not be displayed at the time of entry or after entry

 8. Shouldn’t be identical to three (3) previous PINs